-Knowing how to make infused water with herbs or anything is exactly what you need if you’re hopelessly bored sipping plain water all day.
-Simply infuse water at home with whatever herbs, citrus, or spices you fancy rather than spend half your paycheck on pricey bottled infused waters.
-Not only is it less expensive than bottled infused water, it’s easy and you can custom create any concoction you can imagine.
-Let us know in a comment below which infused water flavors you find most lovely.–Renee Schettler Rossi
+Why spend half your paycheck on pricey infused waters when you can make them at home?
+Not only is it easy and less expensive than bottled infused water, you can custom create any concoction you can imagine.
+Simply toss whatever herbs, citrus, or spices you fancy into some water.
+Exactly what you need when you’re hopelessly bored by sipping plain water all day.
+Originally published August 31, 2016.–Renee Schettler Rossi

 Prepare to be wowed.
 Look below and you’ll find an array of fruits, vegetables, herbs, spices, and edible flowers that are perfect candidates for infused water.
 (Kindly note, the suggested amounts of infusing ingredients listed are for only one ingredient at a time.
 If you want to infuse water with more than a single ingredient at a time, that’s fine, just cut back a touch on the amount of each ingredient.)
 As you buy your ingredients, it’s best to steer clear of anything that’s been sprayed with pesticide or herbicides since the chemicals, too, will infuse your water.
 That means buy organic or ask your local farmer if he uses such chemicals.